WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Introduction

-We propose an adaptive attention fusion module (AAF) to measure the importance of different attention heads for CAM, which is used for assigning weights for attention heads.
-To ensure that AAF can estimate accurate weights, we propose an end-to-end training strategy for CAM generation.
-During the training process, we apply the weights estimated by the AAF module to attention heads.
-The coarse CAM is thus optimized to be finer with the weighted self-attention maps.
-This module provides two terms of advantages from both CAM quality and optimization.
-For CAM quality, our improved CAM fits the foreground objects better than the mean-sum method and avoids misleading ones from irrelevant attention heads.
-For optimization, our end-to-end CAM generation method directly generates fine CAM and optimizes the AAF's weight through classification loss during training.

-As aforementioned, previous WSSS methods contain 3 phases: CAM generation, CAM refinement, and retraining, which are time-consuming and complex.
-We explore a more efficient way to perform retraining without refining the CAM seeds.
-Intuitively, regions with wrong labels in CAMs will affect the training of segmentation networks.
+The success of ViT relies on the emergence of a large number of pre-training methods, which include techniques such as self-supervised methods~\cite{oquab2023dinov2}, strong data augmentations~\cite{touvron2021deit}, the utilization of large-scale pre-training data~\cite{steiner2021improvevit}, and text supervision~\cite{fang2023eva, fang2023eva01, sun2023evaclip}.
+It is also important for WSSS to harness the powerful representations from pre-trained ViTs.
+Besides, the pre-trained ViTs involving learning from large-scale pre-training data can capture rich semantic representations that are more robust than hand-crafted WSSS priors (e.g., Random Walk~\cite{ahn2019irn}).
+So, we explore a large-scale pre-trained ViT-based method to perform online retraining on CAM seeds without the CAM refinement phase.
+Intuitively, regions with wrong labels in CAM will affect the training of segmentation networks.
 Motivated by methods \cite{han2018coteacher, arazo2019losscorr, ren2018reweight} for noisy label problems in classification networks, we propose a gradient clipping decoder for identifying confident regions.
 More specifically, image areas with a larger gradient are filtered out by a gradient clipping decoder.
 In this way, the segmentation network tends to be updated with smaller gradients for confident CAM regions.
 Our online retraining method enables the segmentation network to efficiently learn CAM regions that are biased towards correct labeling.
+Furthermore, the proposed gradient clipping decoder can effectively harness the power of the large-scale pre-trained ViTs and exhibit scalable performance as the pre-trained data increases.
 Note that our online retraining network can not only be a high-performance segmentation network itself, but also be used as a labeling tool for producing high-quality pseudo labels for other segmentation networks.